THE PEOPLE OF THE HOLY LAND

 This unique tour to Israel will provide participants with the highlights of great food, culture, business and politics in an atmosphere of deluxe hotels and the opportunity to meet the people of Israel from many walks of life.

-Joining us will be Jerry Sorkin, a specialist in Middle East affairs and a veteran, but quiet participant of previous back channel talks between Israelis and Palestinians.
+Joining us will be Jerry Sorkin, a specialist in Middle East affairs and a veteran, but a quiet participant of previous back-channel talks between Israelis and Palestinians.

 Thursday, December 5 – Arrive in Israel